PatrickLaubscher/hexadice/README.md

 In backoffice, amdin can upload files for game.
 The update of this file doesn't include the delete of the previous one.

+### Pagination & research

+On home page, my pagination use superglobal $_GET and the research field as well.
+It creates an interference and I intend to resolve it.
+It's working but I'm not sure if it is the most efficient way.

 ## Configuration

 Use as model the following file `config/db.ini-template` in order to create `config/db.ini` with this structure :